 What is a Peruvian Daffodil?

 Hymenocallis narcissiflora is native to the Andes of Peru.
-It is not a true daffodil, but is a member of the daffodil and amaryllis family, Amaryllidaceae, and its flowers resemble a “spidery” version of these flowers.
+It is not a true daffodil but is a member of the daffodil and amaryllis family, Amaryllidaceae, and its flowers resemble a “spidery” version of these flowers.
 The elongated, sometimes curved, petals have led to the plant’s alternate common names, “spider lily” and “basket flower.”
 The flowers have a pleasant fragrance and appear in early summer, with each plant producing two to five flower clusters.
 The long, dark green leaves last into the fall, then die back.
 There are also hybrid versions like Hymenocallis x festalis, which has even showier flowers with ribbon-like petals.

 How to Grow Peruvian Daffodil